fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-ap-transactions.md

 Your new AP transaction will now appear in the Accounts Payable list and the corresponding expense account.

-## Matching AP transactions with payments
+## Matching AP Transactions with Payments

 <details>
 <summary>Take an interactive walkthrough of matching an accounts payable transaction</summary>